 When Julie turned to professionals to help her teenager who was struggling with depression, anxiety and suicidal ideation, she found it necessary to advocate for a better coordinated team than was offered.
 She learned how the health care and education systems worked so that she could make them work better for her child.
 While her family had very positive outcomes, Julie painfully watched other families mourning the losses of their children to suicide.

-As a result, Julie became a fierce advocate for families and children, dedicating her career to developing resources, tools, educational workshops, and networks for parents to learn how they may effectively navigate children’s mental health systems.
+As a result, Julie became an unrelenting advocate for families and children, dedicating her career to developing resources, tools, educational workshops, and networks for parents to learn how they may effectively navigate children’s mental health systems.
 She was instrumental in enacting new mental health laws and helped to develop Oregon’s Youth Suicide Intervention & Prevention Plan.
 Julie is a member of various advisory councils and regularly presents to families, health care providers and university programs.

 Julie is the very proud mother of two young adults, holds an advanced black belt rank in karate, and teaches empowerment and self defense to women and children.
 Her work is currently located in Portland, Oregon, USA.
 Read what people are saying.